 From cute dim sum to delectable sweet goods from our fave cake shops and wonderful street food, we enjoy devouring scrumptious food with our stomach (and our eyes as well).
-So of course we had to hit the streets and test out summery sweet treats to give you our picks for tastiest Hong Kong ice-cream shops.
+So of course we had to hit the streets and test out these sweet treats to give you our picks for tastiest Hong Kong ice-cream shops.
 You’re welcome!

 Hong Kong ice-cream shops that get a thumbs up from us

 Triple-scoop Fruit Loops Cone at Emack & Bolio’s

 There are a number of reasons for our Emack & Bolio’s obsession.
 Funky cones?
 Check.
 Countless flavours?
 Check.
 Quirky edible toppings?
 Check.
 Our fix was the rainbow-coloured fruit loops cone with a scoop of deep purple cow and space cake.
 We got ours dipped in chocolate, and covered in rainbow sprinkles.
 This Hong Kong ice-cream store definitely speaks for itself.
 Every corner of this parlour is totally Instagram-worthy, so make sure you pop by in your cutest outfit just in case you might want to snap that #OOTD, honey!